welpdev/batchoperation-bundle/src/Resources/doc/explanation.md

-# Usage
+# Explanation

-The purpose is to manage a very long list of create/delete for you entity. for this we use these steps
+The purpose is to manage a very long list of create/delete for you entity.
+For this we follow these steps

 1. Configure consumers/producers queue
 2. Call the batch_service with an array of operation